nilshenrich/NetworkListener/README.md

 In **fragmentation-mode**, a delimiter character must defined to split the incoming data stream to explicit messages.
 Please note that when using this mode, the delimiter character can't be part of any message.\
 In **forwarding-mode**, all incoming data gets forwarded to an output stream of your choice.
 I recommend to use the normal writing mode when defining this output stream.

+Worker functions can be defined that are executed automatically on specific events.
+For more details, please check [Passing worker function](#passing-worker-function).

 1. Implement worker methods

     ```cpp